williamouyang/okta.github.io/_source/_docs/how-to/validate-id-token.md

 More information about ID tokens can be found here: (jakub.todo).

-## What to Check When Validating an Access Token
+## What to Check When Validating an ID Token

-The high-level overview of validating an access token looks like this:
+The high-level overview of validating an ID token looks like this:

 (jakub.todo link to sections below)